thepatchworkpress/thepatchworkpress/content/contact/_index.md

 ## Rates

-The following is a rough price guide for how I price my work, however this is always subject to the needs of your order and the piece(s)!
+The following is a rough price guide for how I price my work, however this is always subject to the needs of your order and the piece(s).

 ### Applique Patches